acuarica/jnif/README.md

 # Introduction

 Why instrument?
 *  Better control
 *  Aspect programming
 *  and?

 # Related work

+Jnif uses a clean object model to represent the java class files.
+Modyfing the class files is just matter of modifying the object models and then serializer and deserializer to convert to a memory buffer and send to the jvm ready to execution.

 Ability to **instrument** the JVM by only adding a small agent.